julienchastang/Unidata-Dockerfiles/ams2016/README/README.md

 # Preamble<a id="orgheadline1"></a>

 This guide describes how to configure the [LDM](http://www.unidata.ucar.edu/software/ldm/), [TDS](http://www.unidata.ucar.edu/software/thredds/current/tds/), and [RAMADDA](http://sourceforge.net/projects/ramadda/) on a [Microsoft Azure VM](https://azure.microsoft.com).
 The document assumes you have access to Azure resources though these instructions should be fairly similar on other cloud providers (e.g., Amazon).
 They also require familiarity with Unix, Docker, and Unidata technology in general.
-You must have `sudo` priviliges on the Azure host which will hopefully be available you.
+You must have `sudo` privileges on the Azure host which will hopefully be available you.
 You must be comfortable entering commands at the Unix command line.
 We will be using Docker images defined at the [Unidata-Dockerfiles repository](https://github.com/Unidata/Unidata-Dockerfiles) in addition to a configuration specifically planned for an [AMS 2016 demonstrations  project](https://github.com/Unidata/Unidata-Dockerfiles/tree/master/ams2016).

 # Quick Start<a id="orgheadline2"></a>

-In order to best understand this configuratation process, it is recommmended to read the complete contents of this document and follow the instructions starting in the next section.
+In order to best understand this configuration process, it is recommended to read the complete contents of this document and follow the instructions starting in the next section.
 If there are problems you will be able to reason about the errors.
 However, if you are eager to get started, you can follow this quick start section.

 -   `git clone https://github.com/Unidata/Unidata-Dockerfiles`
 -   [Download and install](https://docs.docker.com/machine/install-machine/) `docker-machine`